If you love salted caramel, you have to try the Ultimate Salted Caramel Cupcakes! Moist, fluffy, and loaded with salted caramel flavor.

-Hello friends, hello weekend, hello salted caramel cupcakes!
+Hello friends, hello weekend, hello sea salt caramel cupcakes!
 It’s a stunning Spring Saturday here in New York, so I’m going to keep this post short and sweet.
 We’re packing a little charcuterie platter and heading to the park for some fun in the sun.
 Any big plans on your end?

 Alright, time to get down to business.
 Lucky for us, today’s business is Salted Caramel Cupcakes!
 Trust me when I sat no one can resist these beauties… 😉